 Soft bristle brush and wood cleaner

-A soft brush will help avoid damaging the wood since the bristles are smooth enough to clean the material.
+A soft brush will help prevent damaging the wood, as the bristles are smooth enough to clean the material.

-Wood cleaner is self-explanatory if you obtain a suitable cleaner for the furnishing.
+Wood cleaner is self-explanatory if you obtain a suitable cleaner for the furniture.
 The instructions will vary, so read them thoroughly before using the product.
-In most cases, however, you must rinse the product off after cleaning and let the furniture dry, especially in cases where you want to apply a stain or finish.
+In most cases, however, you must rinse the product off after cleaning and let the furniture dry, especially when you want to apply a stain or finish.

 Soft bristle brush and homemade cleaner